 For example, transform user agent data into high-level form factor data and geolocation data into lower-resolution forms like city, region, and country.
 This keeps you from inadvertently stepping on EU users' data rights, including the right to be forgotten and right to access, and it can help you avoid court fees and legal hassles.

 Adzerk's historic stance on data privacy and security - and the EFF Do Not Track standard - made this easier for our GDPR compliance.
 You should work with your legal counsel to develop a data retention policy that meets your unique needs.

 Obviously you’ll need to identify a user’s location in real-time - likely using IP Address, GPS data, or the country they registered an account with - and as needed run it through a reputable location lookup service or database to identify country.

 Your CMP tool should then prompt consent for anybody in the EU.
-This includes the United Kingdom; even if the UK leaves the EU, it will likely create a GDPR-style privacy law.
+This includes the United Kingdom, as the GDPR will continue to apply to the UK through the Brexit implementation period (scheduled to end December 31, 2020); the UK will likely adopt a similar law starting in 2021.
 We also recommended including Switzerland, as it has similar data privacy laws.

 You may want to play it safe by treating all incoming requests as GDPR-regulated and prompt consent for all users.
 Adzerk allows customers to implement GDPR-compliant features for both EU and global users.

 5. Have a risk assessment plan in place

 Once your server is built, it must be maintained.
 GDPR compliance requires continuous risk assessment and a vigilant response to data breaches.
 Depending on your core processing activities, you may also be required to appoint a Data Protection Officer (DPO).

 As a publisher, you’ll need to conduct regular, recurring risk and vulnerability analyses of your ad platform.
 We recommend both automated and human-powered analyses to ensure accuracy.